Tuesday, February 6th, 2018

 Also, avoid the temptation of ‘saving’ the time on steps 1, 2, and 3 in order to increase the writing time.
 If we do not know what to write, we will end up wasting whatever time we give ourselves.

-In the next post we shall look at the step 4 in greater details.
+In the next post, we shall look at step 4 in greater details.

 Leave a minute for checking your essay for the following issues: spelling mistake, punctuation errors, and vocabulary changes.

 DO NOT use this time to make major structural changes to the essay, as you will simply not be able to complete the task within the time limit, which will reflect poorly on your time management.
 You may even end up spoiling a good essay.